DataStax’s Astra serverless computing platform hits general availability

 However, refactoring those applications to run on Cassandra later increases overall costs.
 The Astra service reduces the cost of experimentation using the Cassandra database, Anuff said.

-Of course, there’s is no such thing as a serverless computing platform.
+Of course, there is no such thing as a serverless computing platform.
 Rather, serverless computing frameworks are based on event-driven computing frameworks that automatically provision additional compute and storage resources as applications scale.
 That capability eliminates the need to manually provision additional IT infrastructure resources whenever an application exceeds the compute and storage resources that have been provisioned.

 IT monitoring provider CloudHealth by VMware last month published a report based on 500 organizations’ consumption of IT resources.
 The survey finds usage of serverless computing frameworks increased 13.5% from January 2020 through September 2020.
 IT organizations would be making more use of serverless computing frameworks, except for the fact that they only enable them to invoke compute resources using programming tools known as functions.
 Astra extends serverless computing into the realm of storage systems that databases access, Anuff said.